 Family Tour of the Museo Archeologico Nazionale

-Finding a tour that is family-friendly is a must in Naples so you and your kids can learn about the incredible city that you are in.
+Finding a family-friendly tour is a must in Naples so you and your kids can learn about the incredible city you are in.
 The Museo Archeologico Nazionale has artifacts that were buried in Pompeii and Herculaneum.

 Hike on Mount Vesuvius

-Getting out to appreciate the natural beauty and landscapes of Naples is a must.
+Getting out to appreciate Naples’s natural beauty and landscapes is a must.
 Everyone in the family will enjoy it, and it will also help the kids get some energy out too.
 So, head to Mount Vesuvius to enjoy one of the most well-known places in Naples.